Here's a surprising fact to consider: 90% of financial institutions buy cash recyclers they don't need.

-Yes, we've all heard that Cash Dispensers and Recyclers (CDRs) are powerful tools for increasing efficiencies, securing cash, and enhancing the client experience – so it’s no surprise that banks and credit union heavily invest in them.
+Yes, we've all heard that Teller Cash Recyclers (TCRs) are powerful tools for increasing efficiencies, securing cash, and enhancing the client experience – so it’s no surprise that banks and credit unions heavily invest in them.

-What most bankers don’t know is they are wasting tens of thousands of dollars on machines that aren’t being used to their full potential — essentially, wasted CDRs.
+What most bankers don’t know is they are wasting tens of thousands of dollars on machines that aren’t being used to their full potential — essentially, wasted TCRs.

 How can you eliminate this evil waste and get more out of your cash automation investment?